 Proposals for time-constrained observations that span more than one cycle may request time in up to 3 cycles.
-A maximum of 2 Msec of Cycle 15 and 1 Msec of Cycle 16 observing time may be allocated to such proposals in Cycle 15.
-Proposals must request time in Cycle 15, must justify the requirement for multi-cycle observations and must justify the allocation of time across the multiple cycles.
+A maximum of 2 Msec of Cycle 17 and 1 Msec of Cycle 18 observing time may be allocated to such proposals in Cycle 16.
+All targets must be proposed for Cycle 16, and proposals must justify the requirement for multi-cycle observations and must justify the allocation of time across the multiple cycles.
 The peer review reserves the right to recommend only those observations proposed for the current cycle.